 The team also found that the mast cells increased the amount of collagen in the mice’s breast tissue and this caused an earlier cancer spread.

-Chris Woollams says, "I absolutely hate antibiotics for cancer patients they should be banned; you can kill bacteria with oregano oil, artemisinin and pau d'arco with no microbiome damage.
 Healing your gut involves four steps - heal the gut wall, kill the bad; add trillions of good; build a new gut lining.
-You can usually complete this in less than 20 weeks (2),, although you probably need some help to do it".
+You can usually complete this in less than 20 weeks (4), although you probably need some help to do it.

 References